Housing Construction and Renovations

 The new Anthony Wayne Apartments will provide living space for approximately 850 students.
-Construction has begun in phases that started in May 2017 and will end in the fall of 2019.
+Construction began in 2017 and will be completed this coming fall of 2019.

 Watch the project come to life on our construction camera!

-- The Anthony Wayne Apartments will have efficiency (studio), one-bedroom, two-bedroom, and four-bedroom units.
+- The Anthony Wayne Apartments have efficiency (studio), one-bedroom, two-bedroom, and four-bedroom units.

-- The new apartments will be furnished units, including a full kitchen, common space, and individual bedrooms with full-size beds.
+- The new apartments are furnished units, including a full kitchen, common space, and individual bedrooms with full-size beds.

-- Each floor will have multiple lounge areas, including study space, hangout areas, game rooms, and even a dance studio.
+- Each floor has multiple lounge areas, including study space, hangout areas, game rooms, and even a dance studio.

-- There will be two large community rooms on the first floor.
+- There are two large community rooms on the first floor.

-- There will be three courtyard areas.
+- There are three courtyard areas.
 One will be open and the other two will be fenced in.

-- The new Campus Health Center will be located on the first floor.
+- The new Campus Health Center is located on the first floor.

 Helen L. DeRoy Apartments